AeromonOy/.github/.github/ISSUE_TEMPLATE/02_documentation.md

 ---
-name: Feature request
+name: Documentation update
-about: I wish to see new functionality or a change to existing functionality
+about: Documentation needs to be created or updated
 title: ''
-type: Feature
+type: Documentation
-labels: feature
+labels: documentation
 assignees: ''
 ---

 ### Description

-Write a description of the feature you're looking for.
+Write a description of the documentation you're looking for.
 Avoid duplicating the content from the sections below.

 Typically, this includes:

-* The target audience for the feature.
+* The target audience for the documentation.
-* The problem the feature is trying to solve.
+* The feature, process or other thing to be documented.
+* The current state of documentation.
-* A description of the functionality of the feature, with a level of detail suitable to the level of planning already done.
+* An overview of the expected documentation structure, with a level of detail suitable to the level of planning already done.

-If this change doesn't add new functionality, please use the **Code refactor** or **Documentation update** templates as applicable.

 ### Requirements

 * Write requirements for the change.
 * Requirements must be clear and unambiguous, and usually objectively evaluable.
 * Good examples:
-    * User can perform XYZ action via the frontend
-    * Application verifies XYZ condition and provides feedback to user if necessary
-    * XYZ computation is performed with 6 significant digits of precision
+    * Feature/process XYZ is documented
+    * Documentation uses standard terminology
+    * Documentation adheres to XYZ standard
+    * Documentation is placed in XYZ repository
 * More information on writing requirements: https://github.com/AeromonOy/aeromon/blob/main/dev-process.md#writing-requirements

 ### Acceptance criteria